 Trinity Lutheran College is a school of the Lutheran Church of Australia.
 As such we aim to be a secure place, offering warm caring relationships and a safe environment for all.
 We respect individual gifts and differences.
 A strong partnership between students, parents and staff is emphasised.
-We strive to develop in students a spirit of service, stewardship and tolerance of the views of others.
+Our goal is to cultivate within students a mindset of service and stewardship, along with a deep appreciation for diverse perspectives.
 That is, we learn with our head, heart and hand.
 A true Trinity Lutheran College learner is a student who learns and enacts this to improve the lives of themselves and those in their community.

 Lutheran schools seek to create a learning context in which values are recognised as having their source in God.
-Values have implications in all areas of life, by giving attention to the child's spiritual needs as well as his or her intellectual, physical, social, emotional and aesthetic needs.
+Values have implications in all areas of life, by giving attention to the child's spiritual needs as well as their intellectual, physical, social, emotional and aesthetic needs.
 It is clear in our curriculum that we provide opportunities for all these values to not only be demonstrated, but also developed.